 In the case of unilateral determination, the wage may be reduced, for example, if the complexity or difficulty of the work changes or if the employee’s performance deteriorates.

-However, there may also be situations where the wage has been determined in a combined manner, for example, where the fixed part of the wage is regulated in the employment contract and the variable component of the wage (typically the personal assessment) is regulated in the wage assessment.
-In such a case, the employer can simply decide to reduce or abolish the variable component of the wage, while the employee’s consent is required to change the fixed part of the wage.
+However, there may also be situations where the wage has been determined in a combined manner, for example, the fixed part of the wage is regulated in the employment contract and the variable component of the wage (typically the personal assessment) in the wage assessment.
+In such a case, the employer can simply decide to reduce or abolish the variable component of the wage, while the employee’s consent is needed to change the fixed part of the wage.

-Tip: The amount of wages can also be affected by various deductions from wages, whether voluntary or involuntary.
-We took a closer look at these in our article.
+Various deductions from wages , whether voluntary or involuntary, can also affect the level of wages.
+We take a closer look at these in our article.

 Nominal and real wages